 About Dr. Höök

-Magnus Höök, PhD, is a regents and distinguished professor in the Department of Infectious and Inflammatory Diseases and is focused on determining the molecular pathogenesis of infections and inflammatory diseases.
+Magnus Höök, PhD, is a Regents and Distinguished Professor in the Department of Infectious and Inflammatory Diseases.
+He is focused on determining the molecular pathogenesis of infections and inflammatory diseases.

 In 1992 Dr. Höök joined IBT as the director of the Center for Infectious and Inflammatory Diseases and a professor in the Department of Biochemistry and Biophysics at Texas A&M University.
 Dr. Höök is an adjunct professor in the Departments of Cell Biology at Baylor College of Medicine and also in the Department of Microbiology and Molecular Genetics at the University of Texas MD Anderson Cancer Center.
 He is a faculty member of University of Texas Health Science Center at Houston Graduate School of Biomedical Sciences.

 Dr. Höök received his Bachelor of Science in biochemistry and doctorate degree in medical chemistry at the University of Uppsala, Sweden.

 Newer, faster paths for biomedical research discoveries to reach patients

 A new type of antibiotic: Revisiting antibody therapeutics in treating infections like staph

 How making tweaks to a previously discarded drug might hold the key to defeating MRSA and other infectious diseases